Skip to main content

 Model Context Protocol (MCP) Integration

-flAPI has built-in support for the Model Context Protocol (MCP)—a standard way to expose structured tools that AI agents like Claude and GPT-4 can call.
-With MCP, your SQL templates become AI-accessible tools with zero duplicate work.
+flAPI has built-in support for the Model Context Protocol (MCP)—a JSON-RPC 2.0 based standard that lets AI agents like Claude discover and invoke structured tools.
+With MCP, the same YAML configuration that exposes a REST endpoint can also surface a tool to an LLM, with no duplicate work.

 What is MCP?